polterguy/polterguy.github.io/tutorials/database/index.md

 in our database - Which would probably be a bad thing ...

 * [Read more about validators here](/magic.lambda.validators)

+## Raw SQL access

+If the above _"semantic slots"_ doesn't serve you, Magic and Hyperlambda also provides _"raw access"_ to SQL, allowing you to execute any arbitrary SQL, towards any of your database types.
+To use these lots you'd probably want to check out your database specific adapter, but a list of the MySQL versions can be found below.

+* __[mysql.execute]__ - Wraps the `DbCommand.ExecuteNonQuery` method
+* __[mysql.scalar]__ - Wraps the `DbCommand.ExecuteScalar` method
+* __[mysql.select]__ - Wraps the `DbCommand.ExecuteReader` method

+In addition the database adapters in Magic also gives you transaction support, creating, committing, and rolling back database transactions, and lots of additional features.
+Please refer to your specific database adapter for more information about these slots.

 * [Read about MySQL adapters here](/magic.lambda.mysql)
 * [Read about SQL Server adapters here](/magic.lambda.mssql)